metaplex-foundation/metaplex/js/packages/cli/README.md

 1. Create a `traits` folder and create a list of directories for the traits (i.e. background, shirt, sunglasses).
 Look at the `example-traits` for guidance
 2. Run the following command to create a configuration file called `traits-configuration.json`:
+NOTE: The <directory> should be point to your traits folder you created in step 1
 ```
 metaplex generate_art_configurations <directory>
 ts-node cli generate_art_configurations <directory>